-A mortgage payment holiday will allow those financially affected by COVID-19 to defer their mortgage payments and pay it back later.
+A mortgage payment holiday will allow those financially affected by COVID-19 to temporarily defer or reduce their mortgage payments.
 It should be understood that a 'holiday' does not mean mortgage payments are waived; they will still have to be paid at some point – and most likely with interest (depending on the mortgage lender).

 What landlords should know about applying for a mortgage payment holiday

-If you wish to apply for a 3-month mortgage payment holiday on your rental property, you must:
+If you wish to apply for a mortgage payment holiday on your rental property, you must:

 - Be up to date with your mortgage payments

 - Be able to prove that your tenant has been affected by COVID-19 (such as being off work ill with the Coronavirus or losing their job)

 To apply for a mortgage holiday, you should contact your mortgage lender directly for further details and clarification.